peterdemin/peterdemin.github.io/source/12_articles/81-fedup.md

 Hub issues the certificates using DNS-01 challenge, and copies them to spokes.
 If using Let's Encrypt this is either manual, or requires a Domain provider with API access.

+Or we figure out how to perform HTTP-01 with a short pause to distribute `.well-known/acme-challenge`.

 Copying certificates to spokes poses some security risk, but not more than trusting spokes to serve hub's content.

+## Wiggle room

+I used specific products such as nginx, git, and Let's Encrypt as examples, each part can be replaced.

+It doesn't matter if content is served through Caddy, and files copied through `rsync`.

+The essence of this setup is that cluster users trust each other to run their peer node faithfully.
+If the trust is broken, a bad node can be unfederated by deleting a directory and removing IP address from hub's DNS records.
+If a node is compromised, the blast radius is three-fold:
+1. The websites served through the IP address of the compromised node contain malicious content.
+2. All nodes that replicate content from compromised node, serve malicious content of the compromised website's domain.
+3. SSL certificate is compromised.